yjhzls5/reair/README.md

 Build and deploy the JAR containing the audit log hook

 * Switch to the repository directory and build the JAR.
-You can skip the unit tests using `-DskipTests` if no changes have been made.

 ```
 cd reair
-mvn clean install -DskipTests
+gradlew install -p hive-hooks
 ```

-* Once built, the JAR for the audit log hook can be found under `hive-hooks/target/airbnb-reair-hive-hooks-1.0.0.jar`
+* Once built, the JAR for the audit log hook can be found under `hive-hooks/build/libs/airbnb-reair-hive-hooks-1.0.0.jar`

 * Copy the JAR to the Hive auxiliary library path.
 The specifics of the path depending on your setup.
 Generally, the Hive client's auxiliary library path can be configured using the configuration parameter `hive.aux.jars.path` or through environment variables as defined in shell scripts that launch Hive.